Hugh Miller is a contemporary applied artist, specialising in studio furniture in wood.

-From my studio in Liverpool, I design and make contemporary hardwood furniture.
-I divide my time between producing collections for exhibition, and creating bespoke commissions for private clients in the UK and abroad.
+From my studio in Liverpool, I divide my time between producing collections for exhibition, and creating bespoke commissions for private clients in the UK and abroad.
+My work explores a fusion of Japanese philosophy combined with my western design training, and these ideas are explored in my new collection titled 'An Absence of Noise'.

 Before starting my furniture design and making studio I trained as an architect, and this remains intrinsic to my work and evident in everything I make.
 I see my furniture as small pieces of architecture, designed with the rigour of the 'architectural method', where the broad brush-strokes of the concept flows through in to the intricacy of the detail.
 This approach also fosters a people-centric design process where the delight in use is as fundamentally important to me as the aesthetic charm of the piece.